Unlicensed casino sites in the UK: the risks of non-GamStop casinos and VPNs

 If you come across “non gamstop casino” or “non gamstop bingo” on Google or Reddit, you’ll find sites dressed up to look just as polished as licensed sites.

-But the reason these sites are pitching themselves so hard is because they’re are trying to manipulate you.
+But the reason these sites are pitching themselves so hard is because they’re trying to manipulate you.

 They sit completely outside the UK’s player protections, which is where things can get messy fast.